Top healthcare rights

 Comments about your care

 You can also tell the CQC when you feel you've received good care.
+If you want to share your experiences and give any feedback on health and social care services, you can do so through the joint ‘Because We All Care’ campaign between Healthwatch and the CQC.
 By providing them with this information, you’ll help them improve the overall quality of care in England.
 You’ll also help the CQC in preventing poor care and abuse happening to others in the future.

 You can see a copy of the NHS Constitution and guidance on how to make a complaint at gov.uk.